tspgroup/xsltjson/README.md

 * `debug` — Enable or disable the output of the temporary XML tree used to generate JSON.
 Note that turning this on invalidates the JSON output.
 * `jsonp` — Enable [JSONP](http://bob.pythonmac.org/archives/2005/12/05/remote-json-jsonp/); prepend the JSON output with the given string.
 Defaults to an empty string.
 * `skip-root` — Enable or disable skipping the root element and returning only the child elements of the root.
 Disabled by default.
+* `text-prop-name` — The name to use for the JSON property holding the text content of an element.
+By default it is "$".

 For example; to transform `source.xml` to BadgerFish JSON with Saxon, you would invoke the following on the command line: